Consultant Marketing Pillow Talk

 His consulting practice, founded in 1990, is known for on and off-line Trust-based Consultant Marketing advice that builds businesses, brands and lives of joy.

-Gail asked me, “Do you remember how you used to st ...
+Gail asked me, “Do you remember how you used to start that speech sitting on top a step ladder?” · “ ...